Untraded Davis scores 32, Pelicans beat Wolves, 122-117

 NEW ORLEANS (AP) – Anthony Davis didn’t need long to win back the crowd after being booed during his pregame introduction and the first few chances he had to handle the ball.

-But the Pelicans sought to close out a close game without Davis on the court anyway — and narrowly pulled it off.
+But the Pelicans sought to close out a tight game without Davis on the court anyway – and narrowly pulled it off.

 Playing for first time since asking to be traded, Davis had 32 points, nine rebounds and three blocks in 25 minutes, and the New Orleans Pelicans beat the Minnesota Timberwolves 122-117 on Friday night.

+Instead of playing Davis, Pelicans coach Alvin Gentry sent in Julius Randle, who came through with a pair of inside baskets and clutch free throws in the final minutes.

+“I guess he’s giving a lot of people a chance to finish out games and be in important positions,” Holiday said.
+“Overall, it was a good win.”

-Karl-Anthony Towns scored 32 points for Minnesota, and his driving dunk pulled the Timberwolves as close as 114-112 in the final minute.
+Karl-Anthony Towns scored 32 points for Minnesota, which dropped its fourth straight.
+Towns shot 12 of 20, made four of five 3-point attempts, and his driving dunk pulled the Timberwolves as close as 114-112 in the final minute.
 But Randle responded with one of his late baskets inside and then rebounded Towns’ missed jump hook with 16 seconds left.

+Andrew Wiggins had 23 points, 10 rebounds and seven assists for Minnesota, which shot and rebounded marginally better than New Orleans, but was outscored 27-16 at the free throw line.
+The Pelicans also had a 28-7 advantage in fast-break points, helped by Minnesota’s 16 turnovers, which led to 24 Pelicans points.

+The Timberwolves were playing their third straight road game and were coming off a loss Thursday night in Orlando.

 Davis looked determined from the outset to justify his continued presence on the court, however awkward it may be for a franchise that had seemed inclined to move on without him.